Goldfish on the loose in Okanagan wetlands

 Mosquitos have lots of natural enemies, from tadpoles and salamander larvae to birds and bats.
 Consider putting up bird houses or bat boxes to try and encourage mosquito predators to move in.

-Our regional districts have ongoing mosquito control programs where pellets with a bacteria deadly only to mosquitos are dropped into mosquito-filled stagnant water bodies to prevent excessive numbers of mosquitoes
+Our regional districts have ongoing mosquito control programs where pellets with a bacteria deadly only to mosquitoes are dropped into stagnant water bodies to prevent excessive numbers of mosquitoes

 If you have pet fish that you are no longer want, ask the pet store where you bought them if you are able to return them.
 If all else fails, take your fish to a veterinarian and have them humanly euthanized.